Flea And Tick Prevention For Dogs (Complete Guide)

 A Word (or Two) on Shampoos

 Do NOT use human shampoo on dogs.
 Humans and dogs have different pH levels.
-Human skin is more acidic while that of our fur friend is more alkaline.
-Using human shampoo on dogs disrupts the acid balance on their skin and leaves it open to bacteria, parasites and viruses.
-It also makes it tougher for the pup’s protective layer of oils to replenish itself and will cause dry, flaky, irritated, peeling skin.
+Human skin is more acidic, while that of our fur friend is more alkaline.
+Using human shampoo on dogs disrupts the acid balance on their skin and leaves it open to bacteria, parasites, and viruses.
+It also makes it more challenging for the pup’s protective layer of oils to replenish itself and cause dry, flaky, irritated, peeling skin.

 Shampoo manufacturers offer a massive spectrum of options.
-Your choice may be based on scent, texture, ingredients, price or any number of other factors.
+Your choice may be based on scent, texture, ingredients, price, or any number of other factors.
 Since my sweet thing is extra sensitive, I prefer shampoos that are unscented and have no artificial ingredients with mild moisturizing properties.
-Vitamin E, aloe aera, avocado and honey are a few moisturizers I watch for on the label.
+Vitamin E, aloe vera, avocado, and honey are a few moisturizers I watch for on the label.